lawrips/redis-live/README.md

 ## Current Status
 A front end UX for redis, built in Node.js and React providing a quick, glancable view of all the Redis servers in your cluster as well as a historical view of key metrics (e.g. used memory, # keys, etc).

+While this project is early it is functional and operational.
+There are examples of this being used in production, but I recommend using this in test / dev environments at this early stage.
+Also, only run this in a secure network until auth and additional security are added (or secure access to any machine running Redis Live).

-While this project is early it is functional, operational.
-You can view a demo at [www.redislive.com](http://www.redislive.com).
+You can view a live demo of Redis Live at [www.redislive.com](http://www.redislive.com).

 Current features of Redis Live (v0.4.5):